justin/jww-error-reporting/README.md

 ```

 * **Code**: _Integer_.
 The code associated with the error.
 On iOS, this would be the NSError.code.
 * **Domain**: _String_.
-A reverse DNS key that is unique to each specific error / report type.
+A reverse DNS key that is unique to each specific error/report type.
 * **Message**: _String_.
 The non-localized message that will show up in the Kibana Dashboard.
 * **Environment**: _String_.
-The deployed backend environment you are targeting.
-Acceptable values include: qa, production, and staging.
+The deployed backend environment we are targeting.
+Acceptable values include: QA, production, and staging.
 * **Reporting Date**: _Date_.
-The ISO8601 formatted date that the error was reported.
+The ISO8601-formatted date when the error was reported.
 Timezone should be set to UTC.
 * **Mobile Info**: _Dictionary_.
 A set of keys that are unique to the mobile products.
     - Version: _String_.
-The marketing version of the app that reporting an error.
+The marketing version of the app reporting an error.
     - Build Number: _Integer_.
 The build number of the app reporting an error.
     - Platform: _String_.
 The app platform.
 The default value is "ios".
     - Network: _String_.
 The connection the app has when an error is generated.
 Acceptable values are: wifi, cell, or offline.
     - Development: _Boolean_.
 A boolean that is set to true if the error is reported by a local/development version of the app.
 * **Platform Metadata**: _Dictionary_.
 A set of keys that are unique to a given platform and/or specific error.
     - The underlying keys here are defined by each platform uniquely.
-    - But think of a scenario where you hit an error parsing JSON.
+    - But think of a scenario in which you hit an error parsing JSON.
 You could include the JSON payload here as a key/value pair.

 ### Reporting an Error